WSWN: History

-Finally, in the 1980s newly rebranded Rivers Broadcasting relented and an experienced black PD named Joe Fisher was permitted to change the format to what was then referred to as R&B, with a strong emphasis on Black Gospel.
-But for only 18 hours a day.
+In the 1980s, an experienced black PD named Joe Fisher was permitted to change the format to what was at the time referred to as R&B, with a strong emphasis on Black Gospel for 18 hours a day.
 The station would retain its Southern Gospel morning show.
-Rivers declining Savannah, Georgia station had previously carried an exclusively R&B format from the late 1940s until 1960, when it switched to a country music format.
-However due to popular demand R&B was eventually reintroduced in the late night hours, as hosted by "Nat The Cat," who played a variety of R&B music until the early 80s.
+Rivers' declining radio station in Savannah, Georgia had previously carried an exclusively R&B format from the late 1940s until 1960, when it switched to a country music format.
+However, due to popular demand R&B was eventually reintroduced in the late-night hours, as hosted by "Nat The Cat," who played a variety of R&B music until the early 80s.
 His segment and time slot became affectionately referred to as Nat the Cat with Hot Butter Soul.
-Which also ran for a time at WSWN in Belle Glade, prompting some to regard Nat as the "First Black DJ of the Glades."
+This segment also ran for a time at WSWN in Belle Glade, prompting some to regard Nat as the "First Black DJ of the Glades".

-Since the early 1960s the beloved host of WSWN's Southern Gospel morning show was Jimmy Sims a homespun, American Gothic-type character from Alabama who had previously enjoyed success at a station in Defuniak Springs.
+Since the early 1960s, the host of WSWN Southern Gospel morning show was Jimmy Sims.
 By the 1980s he'd become known to many as "Reverend Sims," though he was never formally ordained.
-Sims actually had a significant following among blacks, but there were those who resented the half-hearted attempt by ownership at addressing their community.
-It didn't help that management always seemed unsympathetic.
-Even discriminatory.
-Indeed VP/GM Phil Haire was often characterized as 'racist' on the street and did little to discourage it.